• Dee Synnott Woodcraft

 Turned bowls and cups made on a foot-powered Viking style lathe.

 Hand carved spoons.
-Items to buy, gift vouchers, workshops and demonstrations.
+Items to buy, workshops and demonstrations.

 • ABOUT